Albert of Saxony

 Concerning the motion of projectiles, gravitational acceleration, and the motion of celestial bodies, Albert adopts Buridan’s major innovation, i.e., the theory of impetus, a quality acquired by a moving body (see Buridan’s Questions on the Physics VIII, qu.
 13, on projectile motion).
 Like Buridan, he extends this approach to celestial bodies in his commentary on De caelo, clearly following its consequences in rejecting intelligences as agents of motion and in treating celestial and terrestrial bodies using the same principles.
 Nevertheless, he formulates the idea of impetus in more classical terms as a virtus impressa (impressed force) and virtus motiva (motive force).
 Albert makes no pronouncements about the nature of this force, claiming that this is a question for the metaphysician.
 His work also mentions the mean speed theorem, a method of finding the total velocity of a uniformly accelerated (or decelerated) body, which had been stated (though without being demonstrated) in Heytesbury’s Tractatus de motu, and also adopted by Nicole Oresme.
 Albert was part of a general scientific trend which sought the first formulations of the principles of dynamics.
 He explained a number of curious natural phenomena, taking particular interest in earthquakes, tidal phenomena, and geology.

 Albert wrote a tratise on proportions dedicated to the analysis of motion, highly influenced by the treatise De proportionibus velocitatum in motibus of Thomas Bradwaedine.
 He explains in a synthetic way the elements of the theory of proportions, applying this theory to different motions (local motion, alteration, augmentation and diminution).
-Motion is to be studied “from the point of view of the cause” and from the point of view of the effect.
+Motion is to be studied “from the point of view of the cause” and “from the point of view of the effect”.
 Like Oresme, Albert adopts the idea that motion varies according to a geometrical progression when the relation of motive forces to resistances varies arithmetically.
 His treatise is less innovative than Oresme's, but it is a clear exposition that was very widely read.